 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati

 However, this museum for which I had dismally low expectations ended up completely altering my view of the minor league museum scene.
-What I thought was going to be “quirky” (read: kinda cute, but basically shallow) was actually hella interesting.
-My friends and I left the place stupefied at how kickass this museum is–like, with visible shock on our faces as we hightailed it to happy hour.
-Imagine Kim or Khloe saying something constructive about the impact of automation on jobs and the American middle class.
-Huh?
-What?
-Now look in the mirror–your face, that, right there.
+What I thought was going to be “quirky” was actually hella interesting.
+My friends and I left the place stupefied at how awesome this museum is.
+Like, with visible shock on our faces as we hightailed it to happy hour.

 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati | timeline of the history of letters

 Signs are universal.
 Everyone uses signs.
 I have a sign hanging at an entrance to my house that says “No admittance except on party business.”
 That let’s everyone visiting know that I’m a huge-ass nerd.
-Otherwise, how would they?
-(LOL JK, they freaking know.)
-What I’m saying is, everyone is familiar with signs but do you know the why, how, when, who of signs?
 What’s there to know about signs, you ask?
-Turns out, a crapload.
+Turns out, a lot.

 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati